psyklopp/AdityaBhardwaj-dev/content/posts/014-job-hunting-week-2.md

 I have a good collection of resources to start at the moment.
 Maybe I can start posting content on LinkedIn.
 Need to create a habit of creating content.

+# 03 July - Wednesday

+- I have started the course [Flutter & Dart - The Complete Guide](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)
+- I had started this course even before but that was the time when I was busy with the admission process as well.
+- This time, I will finish it for sure.

 ## Long-term goals

 - [ ] Create a web app.
 Invite only